 The installation of the rose garden began in 1955 with the planting of the Hybrid Tea/Floribunda Collection on the north side of the entrance road to Bush Barn.
-The design is an inverted T with the gazebo at its northern most point.
-This collection has undergone several rehabilitations, the latest occurring in the last two years with the raising of many of the beds with a mixture of clay loam and compost, the planting of 650 new roses, and the addition of new labels installed in each bed.
+The design is an inverted “T” with the gazebo at its northern most point.
+This collection has undergone several rehabilitations.
+Most recently, many of the rose beds have been raised by adding a mixture of clay loam and compost.
+Over 600 new roses have been planted and new labels installed in each bed.
 There are 80 beds of Hybrid Tea and Floribunda roses that contain 98 different varieties dating from the late 1950s through 2017.

 Once the Hybrid Tea/Floribunda Collection was installed by the late 1950s, all of the roses from the Bush Farmstead property were gathered together, divided through the graft, and planted in the four beds radiating out from the north side of the gazebo.
 To this day these roses are referred to as “Miss Sally’s Roses” for Sally Bush, the daughter of Asahel Bush II, and an avid plantswoman.
 These roses represent earlier hybrid teas and floribundas dating from the 1920s and 1930s.

 The third collection that makes up our Municipal Rose Garden is the Tartar Old Rose Collection.
 (By definition Old Roses are roses introduced to the public prior to 1857, the date of release of the first Hybrid Tea.)
-Mae and her husband A.R.
+Mae Tartar and her husband A.R.
 Tartar collected cuttings of old roses from historic properties and cemeteries over a 20-year period and planted them on their east Salem property.
-(These roses represent roses brought across the prairie and around ‘The Horn’ by early pioneers.)
+(These roses represent roses brought across the prairie or around ‘The Horn’ by early pioneers.)
 As the freeway ‘craze’ of the late 1950s expanded west, the Tartars needed to find a home for their extensive collection.
-When New York City turned down their offer of the collection for $1,000, the Tartars donated their old roses to the City of Salem in 1960.
+New York City turned down the Tartar’s offer to sell the collection for $1,000, so the Tartars donated their old roses to the City of Salem in 1960.
 Elizabeth Lord & Edith Schryver designed the layout of the Tartar Old Rose Collection, including the placement of each rose according to its type.
 These roses are planted in 17 beds surrounding a circular focal point located in the northwest corner of the rose garden.
-The Collection containsover 100 species and cultivars of roses.
+The Collection contains over 100 species and cultivars of roses.
 This garden is thought to be the finest collection of old roses on public property in the Pacific Northwest.

 Mission Street Parks Conservancy, formerly Friends of Bush Gardens, in partnership with Salem Parks maintain the Municipal Rose Garden.